 The newspapers of the day were awed by his design.
 On July 7, 1910 Edmonton Bulletin said:

 "The new Union Bank on the South Side of Jasper Avenue on which construction has commenced will cost between $55-60,000.
 The building will be 50 feet by 80 feet, three stories of steel framework, and will have two fireproof floors.
 Edinger & Nesbitt are the contractors.
 The general design is what is termed as 'Modern Renaissance'.
 Ionic pilasters will be freely used as well as attractive cornices.
 The base will be solid Bedford stone, which is a white stone and is a variety of limestone peculiar to Indiana.
 Practically the entire front will be stone, there will be just enough pressed red brick used to lend color."

 As the years passed things changed and so did this structure.
 The Union Bank was taken over by the Royal Bank, and for a number of years the structure was known to Edmontonians as the Northwest Trust Building.
 With so much of Edmonton's Heritage slipping away with new construction, new life was about to be breathed into the Union Bank Building.
 Taken over by Edmonton Real Estate Broker Diane Buchanan, Diane drew upon her experiences and her enjoyment of Inns in her travels to Europe.
 Her vision is what we see today in the rebirth of the Union Bank Building, to the Union Bank Inn, which opened in 1997.
+Today, the Union Bank Inn is the best of the boutique hotels in Edmonton’s downtown area.
 The facility was awarded a Historic Designation Award, which we display proudly to this day.
-With increasing demand, a new addition was added, bringing the Inn into the New Millenium.
-The new wing then featured 20 Business Class Guestrooms and Suites along with our Elegant Giverny Ballroom.
+With increasing demand, a new addition was added, bringing the Inn into the new millennium.
+The new wing then featured 20 business class guestrooms and suites along with our elegant Giverny Ballroom.